tforsberg/MovieTrivia/readme.txt

 //KNOWN ISSUES
 _______________________________________________________________________________________________________________________________

-After Exit - If you want to star a new game you need to first refresh (ctrl f5 ) the start page - else the questions doen not come up when joining a game
+After Exit - If you want to start a new game you need to first refresh (ctrl f5 ) the start page - else the questions do not come up when joining a game

 No Code comments